cloudmesh/cloudmesh-manual/docs-source/source/accounts/google/account.rst

 Activation Google Storage Service
 ---------------------------------

+.. todo:: it is not clear for which cloudmesh service this is used if at all.

-Google allows you to apply for an account offering you $300 in credits to use google storage cloud.
+Google offers  you $300 in credits to use the google storage cloud service.
 To apply for it you can use either of the follwoing links:

 -  `Get Started for
    Free <https://console.cloud.google.com/freetrial?_ga=2.36435558.-733144975.1575249772&_gac=1.216762084.1575249889.CjwKCAiA5o3vBRBUEiwA9PVzavyytvYEKObpJV-GtriRXXj9JCtqPkm3TEpyZ6pDgOHWgDXuqZ7tFBoCjacQAvD_BwE>`__